Repmak/teehee-might-delete/README.md

 ### 2.1 Model Compatibility
 SentenCPP supports any transformer model that uses WordPiece tokenization and follows the BERT/DistilBERT architecture exported to ONNX.
 This includes models like `all-MiniLM-L6-v2` and `bert-base-uncased`.
-Exporting to ONNX can be done using the Hugging Face Optimum library.
+Exporting to ONNX can be done using Hugging Face Optimum.
 It provides a quick and easy way of exporting models to the ONNX format.

 **Step 1:** Install the following requirements.
 ```bash